preservim/vim-pencil/README.markdown

 * Adjusts navigation key mappings to suit the wrap mode
 * Creates undo points on common punctuation during Insert mode, including deletion via line `<C-U>` and word `<C-W>`
-* Makes use of Vim’s powerful autoformat while inserting text, except for tables and code blocks where you won’t want it.
-* *NEW* Optional key mapping to suspend autoformat for the Insert.
 * Buffer-scoped configuration (with a few minor exceptions, _pencil_ preserves your global settings)
 * Support for Vim’s Conceal feature to hide markup defined by Syntax plugins (e.g., `_` and `*` markup for styled text in \_*Markdown*\_)
 * Support for display of mode indicator (`␍` and `⤸`, e.g.) in the status line
 * Pure Vimscript with no dependencies

+In addition, when using hard line break mode:

+* Makes use of Vim’s powerful autoformat while inserting text, except for tables and code blocks where you won’t want it.
+* *NEW* Optional key mapping to suspend autoformat for the Insert.

 Need spell-check, distraction-free editing, and other features?
 Vim is about customization.
 To complete your editing environment, learn to configure Vim and